Involution on pseudoisotopy spaces and the space of nonnegatively curved metrics: Involutions on and

-where the right vertical map is the map (\ref{eq:dual-nondual}) and completely analogous to the construction of $\mathcal{D}K(R)$, the topological space $\mathcal{D}K(|X|)$ (denoted by $\mathbb{Z}\times |\underset{k,l,m}{\underrightarrow{\lim}} h\mathcal{DU}_{k}^{l,m}(G)|^{+}$ in \cite{Vogelllong}) is constructed from a category of free pointed simplicial $G(X)$--sets by including some duality data.
-In the diagram (\ref{diagram:linearization}) the left vertical map and the top horizontal map are defined analogously to the right vertical map and the bottom horizontal map, respectively.
-Both vertical maps are homotopy equivalences by \cite[Corollary 1.16]{Vogelllong}.
-Since the bottom map is a rational homotopy equivalence \cite[PROSOSITION 2.2]{WaldhausenI1978}, so is the top map.
-Analogous to the involution on $\mathcal{D}K(\mathbb{Z}[G(X)])$, an involution on $\mathcal{D}K(|X|)$ is defined by Vogell \cite[p.301]{Vogelllong} such that the top map is equivariant, and this involution induces the involution $\tau_{V}$ on $A(|X|)$ through the left vertical homotopy equivalence in the diagram (\ref{diagram:linearization}).
+where the right vertical map is the map (\ref{eq:dual-nondual}).
+The left vertical is the map (\ref{eqn:forget-dual}).
+Since the bottom map is a rational homotopy equivalence \cite[Proposition 2.2]{WaldhausenI1978}, so is the top map.
 Moreover the diagram restricts to a commutative diagram when $X=\ast$.
 Then a homotopy inverse of the left vertical map in the diagram (\ref{diagram:linearization}) composed with the top horizontal map gives the desired map $A(|X|)\rightarrow \mathcal{D}K(\mathbb{Z}[G(X)])$ and this completes the proof. \end{proof}

-\subsubsection{The involutions $\tau_{BF} $ and $\bar{\tau}_{V}$ coincide}
+\subsubsection{The involutions $\tau_{BF} $ and $\tau_{V}$ coincide}